 "It’s about raising ambitions and aspirations.
 Many of our students hail from the inner city.
 This restricts their cultural outlook and what they feel they can achieve.”

-The college is a long-standing participant in European programmes, in this case working with a provider in Ireland to give students meaningful work experience and a taste of life abroad.
+The college has been a long-standing participant in European programmes.
+For their Erasmus+ project, the college worked with a provider in Ireland to give students the opportunity to have meaningful work experience and a taste of life abroad.
 Participants were placed with local council and accountancy firms, among others.